SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    <- 64

-For more information about using key paths in Swift code that interacts with Objective-C APIs, see `Keys and Key Paths <//apple_ref/doc/uid/TP40014216-CH4-ID205>`_ in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
+For more information about using key paths in code that interacts with Objective-C APIs, see `Keys and Key Paths <//apple_ref/doc/uid/TP40014216-CH4-ID205>`_ in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
 For information about key-value coding and key-value observing,